South Fork American RiverRock-N-Water2019-10-24T13:46:32-07:00

 The Lower Gorge Run

-The Gorge run starts with some relatively small rapids, as if it is easing you into the world of river rafting.
-Saving the bigger rapids for the end of the day.
-Because you spend far less time in the “quiet zone”, the lower is ideally situated for groups wanting to have plenty of time to scream and water-fight.
-For no additional charge, for groups wanting to focus more on team unity, we can also provide team building games before lunch.
+Want the benefit of a later start time?
+Our lower section of the South Fork starts with lunch and saves the boating for the afternoon.
+The Gorge run starts with some relatively small rapids, as if it is easing you into a day of river rafting.
+Groups get the hype of the bigger rapids at the end of the day.
+Because boats spend far less time in the “quiet zone”, the lower is ideally situated for groups wanting to have plenty of time to scream and water-fight.
+For no additional charge and by default, we provide team building games before lunch for our overnight trips.
 This is an amazing whitewater rafting trip that ends in Folsom Lake at Salmon Falls.
 Some Highlights:

 Current Divider (II)